Quotations

 Ousiarches [166]

-emerged for Lewis in the course of his work as a literary historian, as
+Silvestris actually emerged for Lewis in the course of his work as a literary

-of Love (1936), his study of Medieval allegorical love poetry.
-The man who
+Allegory of Love (1936), his study of Medieval allegorical love poetry.
+The

-philosopher and theologian C. C. J. Webb, of Oriel College; hence the
+and historian Clement C. J. Webb, of Magdalen College; hence the

 initials “C. J.”